 Free will is the gift from God.
 This is what helps make the unpredictability of the universe manageable.
 Freewill is what makes the universe fascinating.
 Freewill destroys the notion of seeing the future.
 Everything is in the present.
 Nobody can change the past.
 Nobody can visit or see the future.
 The future is simply variables of probabilities that hinge on randomness and free will within the present.
-The future out there in the galaxies where the freewill is not involved depends solely on randomness.
+The future out there in the galaxies and occurrences where the freewill is not involved depends solely on randomness.

 “Randomness is inherent in the universe.
 Force and gravity partake in the randomness within the universe.
 Randomness is uncontrollable.
 Science will later make it manageable but never stoppable.”

 God and his guardians manages and manipulates randomness or simply lets it be all the time.
 Soon with the help of technology, we the living will have the same ability.
 But never mistake God’s manipulation or management of randomness as interference of our freewill.
 What we decide is our choice.
 God did not destine you to be who you are or will be.
 You do it yourself.
 It is your choice.
 When it comes to freewill, God never interferes.

 Religions write about prophecies (what is to come), revelation or about the “End of times”, “Armageddon”, “Judgment day”, “New beginning”.
 Many believe them to be true.
 They believe in destiny, in predestination yet they also believe in “freewill”.
 Now that is contradictory.